 Loneliness in Age UK’s words is a feeling.
 It is the desired level of contact with others.
 It refers to the quality of a person’s relationships with others.
 You can be lonely in a crowd of people.
 This would occur if you are not connecting or having meaningful interactions with the surrounding people.

 In contrast, social isolation is measured by how many people you see or talk to.
 It is about quantity, not quality.
 Simply put, isolation is not seeing many people.
 Being isolated for a long time can then cause people to feel lonely.

-It is about quantity not the quality of contacts.
-This means that you just don’t see many if any people for long periods of time.
-Going long periods without seeing others can then make you feel lonely as you have no one to socialise with.
+It is about quantity, not the quality of contacts.
+This means that you just don’t see many, if any, people for long periods of time.
+Going long periods without seeing others can then make you feel lonely, as you have no one to socialise with.

 Social isolation and Health

-Long periods of social isolation is not good for people’s health.
+Long periods of social isolation are not good for people’s health.
 Isolation can increase people’s risk of death.
 Some research has found that isolation is just as dangerous as smoking, obesity and a lack of exercise.
 One study found that loneliness increased the chance of death by 26%.

 Research has found that social isolation can negatively affect both mental and physical health.
 Weakened immune systems, high blood pressure, heart disease, and obesity are some problems.
 Research also links mental health problems such as anxiety.
 Finally, degenerative mental problems such as cognitive decline and Alzheimer’s disease can occur.
 Thus, not only do isolated people face shorter life spans.
 They can also suffer degenerative health problems that limit their enjoyment of life.

 Who is most affected by social isolation?

 Older adults are most at risk of social isolation or loneliness.
 In 2010, over half of all adults (51%) aged 75 or over lived alone.
 In 2013, 63% of adults aged 52 or over have been widowed.
 Finally, two-fifths of all older people (3.9 million) reported that television was their main company.